Austin Car Accident Lawyer

 • Repair and replacement of damaged property, such as a mobile phone

-• Cost associated with changed travel plans
+• The cost associated with changed travel plans

 • Loss of irreplaceable items, such as a family heirloom